mhouse1/WATCHDOG/README.md

 The installation script will:
 - Copy the display script to `/usr/local/bin/display-watchdog.sh`
-- Install the systemd service file to `/etc/systemd/system/display-watchdog.service`
+- Install the systemd service and timer files
+- Install a profile script to `/etc/profile.d/display-watchdog.sh` for login-based activation
-- Enable and start the service automatically
+- Enable and start the timer for periodic reapplication
+- Ensure settings persist across logins and system events

 ## Usage